 Ready to apply?
 Let's get started.

-Not ready to declare a major on your application?
-That's okay!
-You can gain admission to HLS after satisfying the following requirements:
+Students who are not ready to declare a major on their application or who are not directly admitted to the school can gain admission to HLS after starting at IU and satisfying the following Certification requirements:

 The Hamilton Lugar School currently offers more than 50 graduate degrees, including master’s degrees, certificates, and doctoral majors and minors.
 We also offer a Ph.D. minor in Global Studies and a Ph.D. minor in Human Rights, as well as numerous options for dual master's degrees in collaboration with professional schools at IU.